This is everything you ever wanted in a chocolate ice cream. And I mean everything. Really.

+This homemade ice cream is superbly intense.
 I'm still amazed by how good this chocolate ice cream is.
-As in blown away several times good.
+It is astonishingly good.

 After reading repeatedly about it - most notably on David's blog, the maximum praise considering he makes some outstanding ice creams himself - I finally made it.
 And then made it again.
 And again.
 No kidding.
 Three times in 2 weeks, or something like that.